 2. You have at least three clients

 The relation between the assignments is also of importance.
-If 90% of your income comes from one client, and the other 10% comes from the other two, the Tax Administration might not treat you as an entrepreneur.
+If 70% of your income comes from one client the Tax Administration might not treat you as an entrepreneur.

 3. Entrepreneurial risk

 One risk is the chance that you will stop receiving work and the other is the so-called debtor risk: the chance that you will not be paid for the work you did.

 If you satisfy these criteria, you are an entrepreneur and can take advantage of tax benefits such as deduction of expenses and deduction for investment.
 If you also want to benefit from the deduction for entrepreneurs and the deduction for enterprises that are starting up (max.
 3 years), you must also satisfy the number of hours requirement.

 4. Criterion of hours

 You have to work at least 1225 hours a year and devote at least 50% of your working time to your own business.
 Realize this if you also work with an employment contract.
 If you work only one or two days a week for an employer all year, it should be easy to claim self-employment for the rest of the time.
 That is more difficult if you are in employment for (much) more than two days a week.

 The Tax Administration also checks that you are offering your services actively allthough this is not the most important issue: